What to Pack for a Cruise to Alaska: 28+ Must-Have Essentials

 13. Scarf

-A scarf is another optional item to add to your Alaska cruise packing list, adding an extra layer of warmth.
-It’s always great to have, and it’s easy to pack in your backpack.
+A scarf is another optional item to add to your Alaska cruise packing list.
+It adds an extra layer of warmth and is always great to have, and it’s easy to pack in your backpack.

 14. Sunglasses

 We have been preparing for rain and cold weather in Alaska.
-If you are lucky enough to have beautiful sunny days, remember to bring your sunglasses.
+Remember to bring your sunglasses if you are lucky enough to have beautiful sunny days.
 The sun shines bright in Alaska, too.

 15. A Swimsuit